prav10194/nltk-text-summarizer/README.md

 # nltk-text-summarizer
 Summarize articles on the net by simply copying the intended article.

 This was built in Python 3.4 and please refer to the pre-requistes required for running it successfully.
-If you are on Linux/iOS you will experience problem in creating system notifications.
+If you are on Linux or some other OS you will experience problem in creating system notifications.
 Will update the code for that soon.

 Pre-requisites -
 -------